yakovlev-alexey/hot-keeper/README.md

 - Supports both HTTP and HTTPS servers
 - Configurable through JSON config file and/or command line arguments
 - Works with Express, Koa, and other Node.js server frameworks

+## How It Works

+`hot-keeper` is designed to provide hot-reloading for Node.js applications written in CommonJS (CJS), while allowing you to persist certain variables (such as caches, compilers, or other expensive-to-create objects) between restarts.
+This is especially useful for development servers, build tools, or any scenario where you want to avoid re-initializing heavy resources on every code change.

+## Why Only CommonJS?

+`hot-keeper` relies on Node's `require.cache` to control which modules are reloaded and which are kept alive between reloads.
+This is only possible with CommonJS modules, because:

+- **CommonJS**: Every `require()` call is cached in `require.cache`, which can be programmatically cleared or preserved for specific modules.
+This allows us to keep the state of the `keeper.cjs` module while reloading everything else.
+- **ES Modules**: Node.js does not expose a module cache for ES Modules, and there is no supported way to clear or preserve module state between reloads.
+As a result, variable persistence and fine-grained cache control are not possible with ESM.

+The only way to leverage this module for variable persistance is to first transpile your ESM server code into CJS using tools like [esbuild](https://esbuild.github.io) or [SWC](https://swc.rs).

 ## Usage